 The Bend, Oregon real estate market has reflected this trend: home prices in Bend are high and getting higher.
 Based on our Second Quarter Bend Market Report for 2019, this trend shows no signs of reversing.
 So why do so many people want to live in Bend?
 We think you’ll have a pretty good idea by the end of this article.

-(Maybe you’ve already decided to make the move yourself.
+Maybe you’ve already decided to make the move yourself.
 Congratulations, and be sure to check out our Beginner’s Guide to Bend: 5 Steps to a Successful Relocation.
 If you’re relocating from California, you might also want to read our Guide to Moving to Oregon from California.